HackYourFutureBelgium/home/curriculum/README.md

 # HYF Belgium Curriculum

-So what will you learn?
+So what will you learn at HackYourFuture?
 Just enough of everything!

 ## Sunday Classes